 2. Start cutting off the morning feed first.
-If you offer the breast after breakfast at nap time then to distract your baby from breastmilk you can walk around with your baby and gently pat him so that he doses off on his own.
+If you offer the breast after breakfast at nap time then to distract your baby from breastmilk you can walk around with your baby and gently pat him so that he does off on his own.
 In the initial days, he may not sleep like that but still make this a routine every day in the morning.
 If still he doesn’t sleep and gets cranky, offer only some amount of breastmilk and put him back to sleep again.
-Like this slowly cut off the morning feed and wait for at least one week before cutting off the second feed at afternoon nap.
+For this slowly cut off the morning feed and wait for at least one week before cutting off the second feed during afternoon nap.

 3. After one week you can start cutting off the afternoon feed which you give after lunch or at nap time.
-Repeat the same process of walking around with your baby or swinging and singing songs in your lap until he doses off.
-You can also offer cow milk or formula instead of breastmilk before a nap.
+Repeat the same process of walking around with your baby or swinging and singing songs in your lap until he does off.
+You can also offer cow milk or formula instead of breast milk before a nap.
 This process will be for 4 to 5 days and after that, your baby will understand that walking around with mom or swinging in mom’s lap means it’s time to sleep.

 4. Now comes the night feed which is very very hard for every mother to stop breastfeeding.
 There will be times when you cannot sleep.
 Your baby will continuously cry for one hour thinking that you may offer him breastmilk.
 At this stage, you have to be very very strong and patient.
 At night times if your baby wakes up more than 3 to 4 times then you have to start cutting off one feed by continuously decreasing the amount of breastmilk you give to your baby and wait for one week for your baby to adjust.
 Then go on with the second feed.
 The main problem comes when you stop the last feed.
-Your baby may cry and you may feel like your a bad mother and you may also start crying.
+Your baby may cry and you may feel like you are a bad mother and you may also start crying.
 Take your partner’s help or any other member of your family to comfort your baby because if he is with you, he can smell your breastmilk and demand more.

-All this process of weaning will go on for more than one week.
+This process of weaning will go on for more than one week.
 Your baby will get up every night crying and you will be roaming around with your baby and comforting him until he gets back to sleep on his own.
 Your hard work will be a success soon.
 You and your baby will have a peaceful night’s sleep after completely weaning, which is very good for both of you.

 Nighttime weaning was the toughest for me, my baby used to wake up every night for breast and cry for one hour.
-I used to pat him, comfort him, walk around with him but still, he doesn’t stop crying.
+I used to pat him, comfort him, and walk around with him but still, he doesn’t stop crying.
 Before bed, I used to give him one glass of cow milk so that his stomach will be full and he doesn’t wake up, but I was wrong, Babies want breastmilk only for their comfort.
-There was one night where he continuously cried and at last vomited all the water which I gave him to drink.
-I was not able to see him like this so at last gave him my breast for 5 min after 5 days off weaning.
+There was one night when he continuously cried and at last, vomited all the water which I gave him to drink.
+I was not able to see him like this so at last gave him my breast for 5 min after 5 days of weaning.
 My baby felt very happy and slept peacefully.

 I forgot to tell you that after weaning my right breast started to become full every day, I used to pump some milk out, but again it became full the next day.
 For some women, this may not happen as they produce little milk.
 I didn’t understand what to do.
 That night when I offered my baby some milk from both my breast, My breasts were comfortable.
-From the next day onwards I again started to comfort him, pat him, swing him in my arms, and walk around when he wakes up for a feed without giving breastmilk.
+From the next day onwards I again started to comfort him, pat him, swing him in my arms, and walk around when he woke up for a feed without giving breastmilk.
 Since he was very sleepy he used to sleep after a few minutes.
 This continued for one week.
 And now he doesn’t wake up at all.
 Sometimes he wakes up crying due to teething and sometimes because of separation anxiety.
 If I am near him he would hug me tightly and go back to sleep or he will start to cry.

 I can’t tell you how frustrated and tired I was during night weaning but hard work pays off and now my 21-month-old baby sleeps happily throughout the night.
-I didn’t offer him formula milk or cow milk at night when he woke up because I thought if I offer him milk whenever he wakes he will get used to it and again start to wake up for outside milk.
+I didn’t offer him formula milk or cow milk at night when he woke up because I thought if I offer him milk whenever he woke he will get used to it and again start to wake up for outside milk.